patrikzudel/PatrikZeros-CSGO-Sound-Fix/README.md

 ## Sources
 - In sources.txt
-- Thanks to mdhedelund, Simon Brunning and Mark Hammond.
+- Thanks to mdhedelund, Andre Miras, Simon Brunning and Mark Hammond.